CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1.md

    ![](../media/pp-13.png)

-   > If you are seeing an option to **Start free trial** instead of Get Started, please go ahead and start free trial and continue with the lab.

 1. If the **Welcome to Copilot Studio** prompt appears, click **Skip**.

 1. Once you are inside **Copilot Studio** you will be in the home page.